Samuel Gompers

-He encouraged AFL member unions to take political action to "elect their friends" and "defeat their enemies".
+He was against the AFL member unions taking political action to "elect their friends" and "defeat their enemies".
 In politics he mostly supported Democrats, and occasionally local Republicans.
 He led the opposition to immigration from China.
 During World War I, Gompers and the AFL energetically supported the war effort, attempting to avert strikes and boost morale while raising wage rates and expanding membership.
 He strongly opposed the antiwar labor groups, especially the Industrial Workers of the World (IWW).

 Early life

 Gompers was born Samuel Gumpertz on January 27, 1850, in Spitalfields, a working-class area in the East End of London into a Jewish family that originally hailed from Amsterdam.
 He was the son of Sarah (Root) and Solomon Gumpertz, a cigar maker.
 At age six, Samuel was sent to the Jewish Free School to receive a basic education.
 His education there was brief, however, and a mere three months after his tenth birthday Gompers was sent to work as an apprentice cigar maker and earn money for his impoverished family.

 Gompers continued his studies in night school, learning Hebrew and studying the Talmud—a process that he later likened to studying law.
 While he appreciated Hebrew in his youth, he held Yiddish in low regard.